 Martin CONNELLAN #593

-After the conclusion of operations on the Gallipoli Peninsula, Connellan embarked for France.
-He was again evacuated to hospital in 1917 this time with Pneumonia and Mumps.
+Not only did Connellan survive the front lines, but several later bouts of sickness including tonsillitis and gastritis.
+After the conclusion of operations on the Gallipoli Peninsula, Connellan embarked with the battalion for France.
+He was again evacuated to hospital in 1917 this time with pneumonia and mumps.

 When he returned to the front lines in October 1917 the 9th Battalion were in Belgium where he was remustered as a driver.
-He was commended for his gallant service at WESTHOECK RIDGE, East of Ypres on the afternoon of 2 November 1917, saving lives and rations during heavy shelling.
+He was commended for his gallant service at Westshoeck Ridge, East of Ypres on the afternoon of 2 November 1917, saving lives and rations during heavy shelling.

 His brother Patrick John Connellan also served, with the 26th Infantry Battalion.

 Read more ...